sfc-gh-dwilczak/tutorials/docs/clouds/azure/scim/index.md

 - An Azure account with P1 Security otherwise you will not be able to add groups.

 ## Snowflake
 Lets start with the easy part, lets get Snowflake setup.
-Our first goal will be to create our azure provisioning role, the security integration and finally grab the needed URL and token that will be used in Azure Entra ID.
+Our first goal will be to create our azure provisioning role, example engineer role and the security integration and finally grab the needed URL and token that will be used in Azure Entra ID.

 Lets open a worksheet and add in the code below.
-This will create a engineer and aad_provisioner.
+This will create a engineer and aad_provisioner role.
 We will give the engineer role to myself in this tutorial via Entra ID SCIM group.

 === ":octicons-image-16: Code"